|Common Name(s)||Commerson potato, Commerson’s nightshade|

 Bamberg (1995) found that at least some accessions of S. commersonii flower better at high temperatures than under typical temperate growing conditions.
 Flowering was better when greenhouse temperatures exceeded 100 degrees F for several hours during the day.

 I have noticed that berries of this species are easily dislodged, even before they are mature.
 My normal practice is to give a little shake to each inflorescence and harvest any berries that fall off; with this species, even young berries tend to drop.
 It might be a good idea to tie up or otherwise support inflorescences and to shelter the plants from strong wind for greater yield.
+This species also produces many seedless, parthenocarpic berries, so seed yields can be surprisingly low.

 Crosses with S. tuberosum